 \(F > F_{p, n_1+n_2-p-1, \alpha}\)

-Example 7-13: Swiss Bank Notes (Two-Sample Hotelling's) Section
+Example 7-13: Swiss Banknotes (Two-Sample Hotelling's) Section

-The two sample Hotelling's \(T^{2}\) test can be carried out using the Swiss Bank Notes data using the SAS program as shown below:
+The two-sample Hotelling's \(T^{2}\) test can be carried out using the Swiss Banknotes data using the SAS program as shown below:

-Data file: swiss3.txt
+Data file: swiss3.csv

 Download the SAS Program: swiss10.sas